 The Convertible Debentures will mature on the 27-month anniversary of issuance and bear interest at the rate of the greater of the prime rate plus 5%, or 10% per annum, payable at maturity or upon redemption of such Convertible Debentures.
 The interest rate at September 30, 2013 and September 30, 2012 was 10%.
 The Convertible Debentures are convertible into shares of the Company's common stock at an initial conversion price of \$1.30 per share, and a post rights offering conversion price of \$1.25 per share, which was in excess of the fair market value of the Company's common stock at that date.
 The conversion rate is subject to adjustment to account for certain customary events and also includes weighted-average anti-dilution protection for future issuances by the Company, subject to certain exclusions.
 The Company can also redeem the outstanding Convertible Debentures at any time at 120% of the remaining principal amount, plus accrued but unpaid interest.
 The Warrants will be exercisable for five years at an initial exercise price equal to \$1.00, and a post rights offering exercise price of \$0.96.
-The exercise price of the Warrants is subject to adjustment for certain customary events and Presidential Financial Corporation entered into subordination agreements concerning the terms of the subordination of the Company, subject to certain exclusions.
-In connection with the parties' entry into the Debenture Purchase and Presidential Financial Corporation entered into subordination agreements concerning the terms of the subordination of the Company may not make payments to the Debenture Purchasers under the Secured loan facility provided by Presidential Financial Corporation.
-Under the subordination agreements, the Company may not make payments to the Debenture Purchasers under the Convertible Debentures were fully satisfied at maturity on October 28, 2013 and the warrants were exercised in full on that date.
-A nonrecurring gain of \$160,000 was recognized in October 2013 related to this transaction.
+The exercise price of the Warrants is subject to adjustment for certain customary events and includes weighted average anti-dilution protection for future issuances by the Company, subject to certain exclusions.
+In connection with the parties' entry into the Debenture Purchase Agreement, the Company, DLH Solutions, the Debenture Purchasers and Presidential Financial Corporation entered into subordination agreements concerning the terms of the subordination of the Convertible Debentures to the secured loan facility provided by Presidential Financial Corporation.
+Under the subordination agreements, the Company may not make payments to the Debenture Purchasers under the Convertible Debentures unless before and following such payments, no "Event of Default" exists under the secured loan facility.
+As further discussed in Note 13, the Convertible Debentures were fully satisfied at maturity on October 28, 2013 and the warran